SQE FAQs

 They are assessed across two papers.
 For Paper 1 (known as ‘FLK1’), you sit 90 questions in the morning (for 2 hours 33 minutes) and another 90 questions in the afternoon (for 2 hours 33 minutes) on one day and you do the same around a week later for Paper 2 (known as ‘FLK2’).
 That means you have an average of 1 minute 42 seconds to answer each question.

 The SRA has published which topics are covered in each paper, but within each paper itself the questions are randomised.
-So, for Paper 1, you could answer a question on Business, then Tort, then one on Contract, then Dispute Resolution and so on.
+So, for FLK1, you could answer a question on Business, then Tort, then one on Contract, then Dispute Resolution and so on.

-The SQE1 pass rate at BPP may be relatively high [as at November 2022], but it's still a toss of a coin if you pass [51% for the January 2023 sit].
-Is the pass mark very high or number of people passing is low?
+The SQE1 pass rate at BPP may be relatively high, but it's still not much more than 50/50.
+Is the pass mark very high or is it just thar the number of people passing is low?

-The pass rate for SQE1 has consistently ranged between 51% and 54%, which means that just over half the people sitting each time are passing.
-So far, the pass mark for each SQE1 paper has varied between 51% and 57%.
+The pass rate or first sitters for SQE1 has ranged between 53% and 59%, which means that just over half the people sitting each time are passing.
+The way the pass mark is calculated changed from January 2024

-The SRA will mark you on the following details in relation to each SQE assessment you sit: your attempt number, the pass mark, your mark and your “quintile” – i.e. if your mark was in the top 20%, the second 20% and so on.
-We anticipate that candidates’ quintiles will be a metric which law firms will note as part of the recruitment process as candidates in the same sit can be benchmarked against each other.
-This isn’t the same for the LPC, because providers set their own assessments.
+Your SQE1 transcript will contain the following details in relation to each FLK assessment you sit: your attempt number, the pass mark (which is fixed at 300/500 for FLK1 and FLK2), your mark out of 500, the number of questions you answered correctly (out of 180) for each FLK paper and your “quintile”.
+If your mark was in the top 20%, you’ll be in the first quintile and so on.
+We anticipate that candidates’ quintiles will be a metric which law firms and employers will note as part of the recruitment process as candidates in the same sit can be benchmarked against each other.

 Is SQE 1 more challenging than the LPC in terms of the content and the exam?

 One of the key differences is the syllabus for each of the assessments.
 Whilst they have a fair degree of overlap, there are significant differences.
 The entire SQE syllabus is compulsory, whereas LPC students study three specialist electives and can choose which ones to study from their provider’s list.
-For example, at BPP, we currently offer a choice of nine electives which are divided into three streams: corporate, commercial and general practice.
 In contrast, unlike the LPC, SQE 1 revisits core ‘black letter law’ subjects from candidates’ law degrees and law conversion courses (PGDL/GDL), such as tort, contract, land, criminal, equity and administrative law and there are no elective subjects.

 The exams also differ in terms of the way students are assessed.
 At the moment for the LPC, each provider can decide how they want to assess students.
 At BPP, we include a range of assessments including open book exams (NB some LPC providers have a ‘closed book’ LPC policy), multiple choice questions, oral assessments and coursework.
 The SQE 1 exam is ‘closed book’ and is assessed entirely through multiple choice questions (MCQs), where students are required to give the ‘single best answer’ from five plausible options.